Prime Minister : Government Advancing Creation Of Safe Spaces For Communities

 Simeon Road FC are the inaugural champions of the East West Corridor Football League after a 3–0 victory over Wolfpack Icons.

-At its launch, the league featured over 40 teams, with participation across multiple divisions, including approximately 11 teams in the North, 6 in the South, 4 in Tobago, and additional teams across other zones, bringing the total to over 40 teams.
+At its launch, the League featured over 40 teams, with participation across multiple divisions, including approximately 11 teams in the North, six in the South, four in Tobago, and additional teams across other zones, bringing the total to over 40 teams.